 The ultimate objective of any student health service is to maintain a state of optimum health, both physical and emotional, among the student body and to educate each student to proper attitudes and habits regarding personal and community health.
-The University Health Service provides health care for students in a 12-bed health facility under the supervision of the university physician, a physician's assistant, and registered nurses.
+The University Health Service provides health care for students in a six-bed health facility under the supervision of the university physician, a physician's assistant, and registered nurses.
 The physician and physician's assistant my be seen by appointment only Monday through Friday, 8:30 a.m to 5:00 p.m. when school is in session.
+A VSU ID card is required.
 Although the Farber Health Center is equipped to handle most illnesses, major illnesses and surgical treatment usually require students to be returned home, or in the case of an emergency, to be taken to South Georgia Medical Center, located a few blocks from the campus.
-This and other referrals to private medical personnel will be at the students' expense.
+This and other referrals to private medical personnel will be at the students' expense. http://services.valdosta.edu/health.html.